TobisMa/johnny/README.md

 ## shortcuts
 ### basic shortcuts for menu and RAM
+Actions on RAM which are possible from micro code, as well (e. g. save) are with perssing <kbd>⇧ Shift</kbd> additionally.

 | Key | Action | Key meaining & Notes |
 | :--- | :--- | :--- |
 | <kbd>E</kbd> | Reset & Execute Program | Execute |